truongd8593/mfix/USER_GUIDE.md

 ### Parameter Dialog

-The parameter dialog allows users to create paramters, or variables, that can then be referenced in widgets that support the use of these paraemters.
+The parameter dialog allows users to create parameters, or variables, that can then be referenced in widgets that support the use of these parameters.
 This functionality allows user to create relationships among various inputs and change the values of multiple items by changing the value of a single parameter.
-In many respects, this is a similar feature that is present in most comercial CAD packages.
+In many respects, this is a similar feature that is present in most commercial CAD packages.

 ## File menu